Avnet/Fujikura-beamforming/README.md

 The image below shows the ZCU208 with
 - A [XM655 plug-in card](https://docs.amd.com/r/en-US/ug1390-zcu216-eval-bd/XM650/XM655-Balun-Add-on-Cards-for-RFSoC-EVM) that breaks out the ADC and DAC signals to multiple SMA connectors
 - A [CLK-104 add-on card](https://docs.amd.com/r/en-US/ug1437-clk104) designed for use with Zynq® UltraScale+™ RFSoC Gen3 ZCU216 and ZCU208 evaluation boards.
 It provides an ultra low-noise, wideband RF clock source for the analog-to-digital and digital-to-ananlog converters (ADCs and DACs).
-The clock distribution PLL provides the low frequency reference clock for the integrated PLL of RFSoC devices.
+The clock distribution PLL provides the low frequency reference clock for the integrated PLL of RFSoC devices.<br>
 <a name="figure-2–ZCU208-with-XM655"></a>
 <img src="./media/ZCU208withXM655.jpg" style="width:6.5in;height:auto;" /><br>
 __Figure 2 – ZCU208 5G Development Platform with XM655 and CLK-104 plug-in cards__

+## 1.2 The Fujikura Type-C PAAM Evaluation board (EVB) <a name="overview-paam-evb"></a>
-The [Fujikura Type-C PAAM Evaluation board (EVB)](https://mmwavetech.fujikura.jp/img/5g/MW96-11-22-0046(8)_Type-C-Evb_Product%20Brief.pdf) houses the PAAM itself.
+The [Fujikura Type-C PAAM Evaluation Board (EVB)](https://mmwavetech.fujikura.jp/img/5g/MW96-11-22-0046(8)_Type-C-Evb_Product%20Brief.pdf) houses the PAAM itself.

 <a name="figure-3–Type-C-PAAM-EVB-and-diagram"></a>
 <img src="./media/PAAM_EVBandDiagram.png" style="width:6.5in;height:auto;" /><br>